 Firewalls

 Packet-filtering firewall technologies such as iptables and pfilter (PF) operate at the network level (Layer 3/4).
-These tools allow administrators to define rules for allowing, blocking, or modifying traffic based on IPs, ports, protocols, and connection states.
+These tools allow network administrators to define rules for allowing, blocking, or modifying traffic based on IPs, ports, protocols, and connection states.

 Core Packet-Filtering Firewall Technologies (Open Source Except WFP)